tabarra/txAdmin-recipes/README.md

 ## PlumeESX
 **TODO:**
-- [ ] add Re-Ignited-Phone
 - [x] add Kl_HudV2
 - [x] add some basic esx_adminplus or something
 - [x] add loading screen
 - [x] fix the random spawn locations
-- [ ] ensure all esx things are translated and fix reference to a commit
-- [ ] add some easter egg?
 - [x] unfuck https://github.com/esx-framework/esx_drugs/pull/126/files
+- [x] ensure all esx things are translated and fix reference to a commit
+- [ ] add Re-Ignited-Phone, move db to this repo
-- [ ] write a nice "readme.md" for people that never had an ESX server
+- [ ] write a nice "README.md" for people that never had an ESX server
 - [ ] tidy up all files